DGS-Net: Distillation-Guided Gradient Surgery for CLIP Fine-Tuning in AI-Generated Image Detection: Methodology

 \subsection{Orthogonal Suppression}

 To effectively suppress task-irrelevant components, it is crucial to first characterize these irrelevant features.
-Since CLIP is trained for text–image alignment, the visual representations produced by its image encoder inherently contain rich semantic information.
+Large-scale pre-trained models exhibit strong semantic representation capabilities, as evidenced by their performance on ImageNet classification.
 Prior studies have explored different ways to handle such semantics: some works \cite{yan2024orthogonal,tan2025c2p} exploit them to enhance model generalization, whereas others \cite{yan2025ns,zhang2025towards} seek to eliminate them in order to emphasize low-level artifact cues.
 To further investigate the influence of semantic features on AI-generated image detection, we convert each image into a textual description and perform binary classification using only the text features extracted by the text encoder.
-As illustrated in Figure~\ref{fig:intro_acc}, this approach achieves an accuracy of approximately 60\%, suggesting that semantic information indeed carries label-related signals.
-However, the majority of these semantics act as distractors, reflecting dataset-specific shortcuts that hinder generalization.
-Therefore, we infer that the semantic priors embedded in CLIP’s visual encoder contain substantial harmful knowledge from pre-training, which interferes with reliable detection of AI-generated images.
+As illustrated in Figure~\ref{fig:intro_acc}, this approach achieves an accuracy of approximately 60\%, suggesting that semantic information is partially correlated with the labels.
+However, the majority of these semantics act as distractors, which may hinder generalization.
+Therefore, we explicitly characterize the semantic priors embedded in CLIP’s visual encoder and only suppress the harmful semantic components from pre-training, which interfere with the reliable detection of AI-generated images.

-Therefore, we extract the harmful gradients from the text branch to suppress pre-trained components that are irrelevant to the detection task.
+Specifically, we extract the harmful gradients from the text branch to suppress pre-trained components that are irrelevant to the detection task.
 As discussed in \cref{sec:Preliminaries}, if the text-branch gradient $g_{\text{text}}$ is positive in a given dimension, a small positive perturbation along that coordinate will increase the loss.
 Consequently, gradient descent will update the corresponding semantic coordinate in the negative direction to reduce the loss.
-However, this behavior—\textit{i.e.}, relying on semantic coordinates to minimize the loss—often reflects dataset-specific correlations rather than genuine forensic cues, thereby degrading cross-generator generalization.
+However, some update directions, which are often associated with detection errors, may act as harmful directions that conflict with genuine forensic cues, ultimately impairing cross-generator generalization.
 To address this issue, we regard the positive half-space of the text gradient as a \textbf{harmful direction} that should be suppressed, formulated as:

 We then seek an update direction $\tilde{g}$ for the image representation that excludes the component aligned with $g_{\mathrm{harm}}$.
 Following the principle of minimum deviation, this can be expressed as an optimization problem with an orthogonality constraint: